 5. “Customer service is an attitude, not a department”

-We encounter this all the the time when we conduct our website benchmarking reviews.
-Our focus on serving the customer often uncovers reasons why sales aren't coming in as expected.
-Usually, it's because the sales copy doesn't help the customer fix their problem.
+We encounter this all the the time when we conduct our website audits.
+A focus on serving the customer often uncovers reasons why sales aren’t coming in as expected, and vice versa.
+Usually, problems with conversion occur because the sales copy doesn’t help the customer fix their problem.
 Fixing problems is, of course, a classic customer support skill.
 What is more, service teams usually know a lot about what kinds of problems customers want to fix.